dothuan96/Animation/README.md

 https://github.com/dothuan96/Animation
 #This is my README

-This repository content all of basic exercises about Animation for Web Development.
+This repository content all of basic exercises about HTML-CSS and Animation for Web Development.
 Code based on HTML and Javascript languages.

 Contact: